KoalaChelsea/Quora_Question_Pairs/README.md

 ## Roles and Responsibilities
 ___Student group members and which student is responsible for what parts?___

-Xinyi Ye:
-- Conducted EDA and created histograms, word cloud etc.
-- Processed data (tokenization, stemming) and performed Bag-of-Words transformation.
-- Defined similarity calculation functions for 5 distances, which are Cosine, Manhattan, Eucledian, Jaccard and Minkowst.
-- Conducted baseline assessments with these 5 similarity functions and calculated log loss of each.
-- Performed SVR, Random Forest Regressor and Decision Tree Regressor with the similarity matrix and output log loss for further comparison.

 Jiaqi Tang:
+- Brought up project idea and data and helped figure out the general process of methods.
+- Performed two-component LSA after TF-IDF for feature engineering.
+- Conducted similarity matrix which including cosine distance Manhattan distance and Euclidean distance for LSA components of quora question pairs.
+- Calculated the log loss after applying similarity matrix.
+- Used machine learning methods: Random forest and SVR for reducing the log loss from the similarity matrix for optimization.

 Jingjing Lin:
 - Performed the TF-IDF transformation from a provided matrix of counts and measured cosine similarity between quora question pairs.